BlaBlaNet/BlaBlaNet/README.md

     - some form of email server or email gateway such that PHP mail() works.

-    - Mysql 5.x or MariaDB or postgres database server.
+    - MariaDB or Postgres database server.
+Comming soon MongoDB

     - ability to schedule jobs with cron.